1 Nov 2022

 Digitising An Exhibition

 Since bumping into it during my little One Mile Matt project, I’ve been fascinated by the Bristol International Exhibition of 1914.
-This was a grand but short-lived ((tip: try not to create a giant exhibition in the middle of a city in the run-up to a world war without getting the city authorities on your […]
+This was a grand but short-lived1 exhibition that took over a vast area of Bristol very near me, just south of the river in the Ashton/Rownham area, partly where the modern-day White City Allotments […]

 5 Jun 2020